The Science and Power of Present Moment Awareness

 What Is Present Moment Awareness?

-Reduced Stress and Cortisol Levels
+Lower Stress and Cortisol

-Improved Focus and Emotional Regulation
+Improved Emotional Regulation and Cognitive Function

 Support for Chronic Conditions